woubuc/sweep/docs/README.md

 See [usage](/usage.md) for more options

 ## Discovering projects
 At this time, the list of built-in discovery rules is relatively short.
 It will recognise basic Node.js, Rust and Java projects, but nothing beyond that.
-If you have more sofisticated needs, you can use a [.swpfile](./configuration.md).
+If you have more sophisticated needs, you can use a [.swpfile](./configuration.md).

 ### Built-in rules
 - Node.js (will remove the `node_modules` and `.cache` directories)